Skip links

 People living in rural or underserved areas may not have access to specialized treatment facilities (or even basic medical facilities).
 Prior to telehealth, their options may have been to drive long distances for care or book appointments weeks or months out.
 Telehealth allows these people to access vital services from the comfort of their home, wherever they may live.

 Not everyone has access to public transportation or access to a car at any time.
 Households with only one vehicle may have to contend with multiple people needing to share that one car.
 People who aren’t licensed to drive may need to rely upon the schedule of someone else in order to get a ride.
-Telehealth allows people to transcend lack of transportation as a significant barrier to receiving addiction treatment.
+Telehealth allows people to transcend the lack of transportation as a significant barrier to receiving addiction treatment.

 Those who are physically disabled, immunocompromised, or dealing with chronic illnesses can also face barriers when it comes to accessing in-person care.
 For these people, telehealth allows them to get the care they need without compromising their health or safety.